-A cash shortage most often results from capturing receipts/purchases or counting cash incorrectly upon receipt.
-For the most part, these discrepancies arise as a result of employees making simple mistakes and not catching them in time.
-Errors may also occur in making change and other cash transactions that result in cash shortages or surpluses.
+- 11.1.1 A cash shortage most often results from capturing receipts/purchases or counting cash incorrectly upon receipt.
+For the most part, these discrepancies arise as a result of employees making simple mistakes and not catching them in time. - 11.1.2 Errors may also occur in making change and other cash transactions that result in cash shortages or surpluses.
 For these reasons, cash shortage most often require an immediate investigation to determine, if possible, the reason for the shortage.
 A comparison of the cash received per financial system and cash count can uncover the source of an error.
-When errors or negligence occurs and the cash handling performance is not within established guidelines, the appropriate action should be taken to correct the behavior or performance and get compliance.
-Any employee experiencing an unresolved cash shortage must report the exact sum of any cash deficit to his/her department head or supervisor at the close of each business day.

-Each shortage or surplus must be investigated by the Cashier and Head Cashier.
-Whenever warranted by the size of the shortage, the Cashier, then Head Cashier, then Senior Accountant, then Bookkeeper should conduct a thorough attempt to determine the reason for the shortage or surplus.
-The review might include recounting the cash, reviewing all transactions for the period, and checking the amounts of all checks and debit cards to ensure that the receipts were written for the correct amounts.

-The procedures to be followed in the case of shortages will be based on the nature and amount of the shortage as outlined below:

-- 11.1The cashier is liable to immediately pay on the day of the shortage or by no later than the following day before banking is done, any amount that amounts to one hundred rand (R100) or less. - 11.2The cashier will also be liable to pay within one month of any shortage that is more than one hundred rands (R100,00) but not more than five hundred rands (R500,00) either in cash or through the immediate completion of a salary deduction authorization form. - 11.3The cashiers will be liable to pay any shortage amounts in excess of five hundred rands (R500) within (two) 2 months either in cash or through the immediate completion of a salary deduction authorization form. - 11.4The cashier must report and bank any cash surpluses on the day of the surplus. - 11.5All cashier shortages/surpluses must be reported and explained in an incident report per shortage or surplus incident and a monthly shortages and surpluses register must be compiled by the Head Cashier to be submitted to the Manager for all cashier surpluses and shortages for the month.
+- 11.1.3 When errors or negligence occurs and the cash handling performance is not within established guidelines, the appropriate action should be taken to correct the behavior or performance and get compliance. - 11.1.4 Any employee experiencing an unresolved cash shortage must report the exact sum of any cash deficit to his/her department head or supervisor at the close of each business day. - 11.1.5 Each shortage or surplus must be investigated by the Cashier and Head Cashier. - 11.1.6 Whenever warranted by the size of the shortage, the Cashier, then Head Cashier, then Senior Accountant, then Bookkeeper should conduct a thorough attempt to determine the reason for the shortage or surplus. - 11.1.7 The review might include recounting the cash, reviewing all transactions for the period, and checking the amounts of all checks and debit cards to ensure that the receipts were written for the correct amounts. - 11.1.8 The procedures to be followed in the case of shortages will be based on the nature and amount of the shortage as outlined below: - 11.1.8.1 The cashier is liable to immediately pay on the day of the shortage or by no later than the following day before banking is done, any amount that amounts to one hundred rand (R100) or less. - 11.1.8.2 The cashier will also be liable to pay within one month of any shortage that is more than one hundred rands (R100,00) but not more than five hundred rands (R500,00) either in cash or through the immediate completion of a salary deduction authorization form. - 11.1.8.3 The cashiers will be liable to pay any shortage amounts more than five hundred rands (R500) within (two) 2 months either in cash or through the immediate completion of a salary deduction authorization form. - 11.1.9 The cashier must report and bank any cash surpluses on the day of the surplus. - 11.1.10 All cashier shortages/surpluses must be reported and explained in an incident report per shortage or surplus incident and a monthly shortages and surpluses register must be compiled by the Head Cashier to be submitted to the Manager for all cashier surpluses and shortages for the month.

-11.6 First Verbal Warning:
+11.2 First Verbal Warning:

-In line with the South African Local Government Bargaining Council Disciplinary Procedure Collective Agreement, any shortages or surpluses of more than R100 within a period of three months may be considered as misconduct that appears less serious and as such a verbal warning should / will be given subject to representations having been made either verbally or in writing by the employee or through his or her representative.
+11.2.1 In line with the South African Local Government Bargaining Council Disciplinary Procedure Collective Agreement, any shortages or surpluses of more than R100 within a period of three months may be considered as misconduct that appears less serious and as such a verbal warning should / will be given subject to representations having been made either verbally or in writing by the employee or through his or her representative.
 In a period of three months

-11.7 Written Warning:
+11.3 Written Warning: